jakmuell/weather_rp5/README.md

 ## Example Usage

-To get records for the weather station in Sao Paulo starting on February 1, 2024 and ending on April 1, 2024, you may use the following code (provided you have imported pandas and date from the datetime module):
+To get records for the weather station in Sao Paulo starting on February 1, 2024 and ending on April 1, 2024, you may use the following code:
 ```
+from datetime import date
+import pandas as pd
+from weather_rp5 import get_station_id, get_weather_data

 url = 'https://rp5.ru/Weather_archive_in_Sao_Paulo'
 wmo_id = get_station_id(url)
 start = date(2024, 2, 1)